cvcastro/HMSPrePro/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+If you modify this program, you agree to contact the Author and upload any modified tools/scripts into Github repository "HMSPrePro" for public use.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of